corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/node/setup/corda-configuration-fields.md

         * The duration is specified in the Human-Optimized Config Object Notation (HOCON) format with suffixes of `h` (hours), `m` (minutes) and `s` (seconds), for example, `1h` means one hour.
 For additional information on the HOCON duration format parsing, see the [HOCON duration format file](https://github.com/lightbend/config/blob/master/HOCON.md) on GitHub.
+        * *Default:* If the recovery flow is run, you must set `recoveryMaximumBackupInterval` using one of the ways described above.

     - `confidentialIdentityMinimumBackupInterval`